-- Eagle Creek Pack-It starter set 3-piece set – 9.6 ounces / 272 grams;
+Eagle Creek Pack-It starter set 3-piece set – 9.6 ounces / 272 grams;

-If you compare this to the average weight of luggage (which is about 7.9 lbs), the extra weight is minimal.
+> If you compare this to the average weight of luggage (which is about 7.9 lbs), the extra weight is minimal.

-If you’re paying more solely for the reason that they’re lightweight, probably not.
+> If you’re paying more solely for the reason that they’re lightweight, probably not.
 A set of regular packing cubes usually weighs similar to the weight of a hoodie, and lightweight cubes identical to the weight of a regular t-shirt.
-Would you pay 25$ extra for saving extra 3 – 7 ounces, which would be comparable to leaving a single t-shirt home?
+Would you pay 25$ extra for saving an extra 3 – 7 ounces, which would be comparable to leaving a single t-shirt home?

-However, often the manufacturers themselves realize this.
+> However, often the manufacturers themselves realize this.
 Most of the times the more expensive option is not just lighter, but it also has some other features included, like:

-- More packing cubes included;
+> - More packing cubes included;